Access

 Audience members are also free to leave the auditorium at any point during the show if they need to take a break from the action.

-In our Main House, end of row M, seats 11 and 12, in the stalls have the closest access to toilets which are located by our Box Office.
+In our Main House, end of row M in the stalls, seats 11 and 12, have the closest access to toilets which are located by our Box Office.

 On Tier 2, there is step free access to both ladies and gents toilets on the right of the stage.